-Our executive committee is currently, and was during fiscal 2019, composed of Dr. Moriarty and Messrs.
+During fiscal 2023, our executive committee was composed of Prof. Holthausen and Messrs.
 Concannon and Maleh.
 Our executive committee has delineated authority to act on behalf of our board of directors in situations arising between regular meetings of our board of directors.
 It is intended that our executive committee will take action only when reasonably necessary to expedite our interests between regularly scheduled board meetings.
-Our executive committee did not meet during fiscal 2019.
+Our executive committee met once during fiscal 2023.